Navjot-inferno/number-guessing-game/README.md

 # number-guessing-game
-A project on number guessing game with two types, without GUI only console engine and with GUI.
+A project on number guessing game with nested loops